cybersamx/go-recipes/README.md

   * [Print](time/print) - Prints a date value to different formats.
 * [Validation](validation) - Sample code for the `go-playground/validator` package.
 * [WebAssembly](wasm) - A simple web assembly that prints "hello world" in the browser console.
-* [Web scraper](web-scraper) - Web scrapping using the `gocolly/colly` package.
 * [Webhook](webhook) - The client will push a random event message to a webhook endpoint on the sever every 5 seconds.

-Other somewhat Go-related recipes:

-* [Go Docker images](long-poll) - the long-poll recipe also contain an extensive example of building Go application Docker images using various base Docker images ubuntu, alpine, scratch, and distroless.

 ## Setup